FlarumJS/node-flarum/README.md

 ## Release History

-* 0.0.1 Nothing to see here yet
+* v0.0.1 Nothing to see here yet
+* v0.0.2 Fixed links because of app.use() and fixed config writing on install